Helsinki-NLP/OpusFilter/README.md

 ## Overview

-The package provides the script `opusfilter` that takes a configuration file as an input.
+The main script provided by the package is `opusfilter`, which takes a configuration file as an input.
 The configuration files are in [YAML](https://yaml.org/) format.
-At the top level, they have to sections:
+At the top level, they have to
+sections:

 * `common`, which may include `output_directory` for setting where to write the output files.
 If it is not set, the current working